ibexa/documentation-developer/docs/guide/search/solr.md

 ## Extending Solr

-To learn how you can create document field mappers, custom search criteria, custom sort clauses and aggregations, see [Solr extensibility](extend_solr.md).
+To learn how you can create document field mappers, custom Search Criteria, custom Sort Clauses and Aggregations, see [Search extensibility](extensibility/create_custom_search_criterion.md).